superfeddy/React-UnitTesting/README.md

-# Jenkins, SonarQube & ReactJS
+# Jenkins, SonarQube & React

 This project shows how to: